 If two of you are applying together, click the tab that says ‘there’s two of us’.
 Otherwise leave it on ‘single’ applicant.

 - Enter your salary.
 To make this easy you can choose an annual, monthly, fortnightly or weekly period.
-You can also select whether the amount is before or after tax.

 - Select how many dependants you have – children under 18 years.

 - Enter your total income from other sources.
 You can enter it in either the before tax or after tax row, or some in each if that’s easier.
 Again, you simply choose the most convenient period from annually to weekly.